rohanisstuckinvim/CS1-CMU-Python/README.md

 # CS1 CMU (Python)

+Used for those who need help with CMU

 I will update this repos as I finish each one

 I finished all of the first ones in the first unit, accept for the last few.